The saying goes, “there’s no such thing as bad weather, just the wrong clothing”.

 It is essential to pack for unexpected weather conditions.
 Check night time temperature predictions and always carry additional clothing to protect yourself from the weather if you are caught out for an unexpected overnight in the bush.

-For overnight trips, protection from the elements is necessary.
+For overnight hiking trips, protection from the elements is necessary.
 Discuss your needs for a lightweight tent with your local outdoor gear supplier.
-Information about sleeping bags are on the Sleeping page.
+Information about sleeping bags is on the Sleeping page.